tylerFowler/docker-superset/README.md

 ## Advanced Configuration via Custom Entrypoint

-In order to correctly set up Caravel the entrypoint needs to be set the `superset-init.sh` script, though if a more advanced configuration is required you can also supply your own entrypoint script.
+In order to correctly set up Superset the entrypoint needs to be set the `superset-init.sh` script, though if a more advanced configuration is required you can also supply your own entrypoint script.

 In your Dockerfile add any script as long as it ends up at `/docker-entrypoint.sh`.
 This script will be run *after* the initial `superset_config.py` is generated but before any of the Superset setup commands are ran.
-Note that the environment variables will still be used to bootstrap the Caravel configuration file.
+Note that the environment variables will still be used to bootstrap the Superset configuration file.

 For example to add a Redis cache to your configuration:
 ```bash